 Just reshaping your lawn to get a lovely looking garden might sound far too good to be true, but it really is the key to creating a great looking garden.
 The reason it is so powerful is because you are controlling the shapes within your garden.
 With the right shapes, you can make a garden look larger and more interesting.

 Most people do it the other way round.
 They add the plants and then the space that is left is an odd shaped lawn.
 By doing it in reverse and choosing the correct shape lawn first, the areas that are left are where the plants go.
 It will also help prevent you from having a random lawn shape that is disjointed and doesn’t help the garden to flow visually.

 A ‘nice enough’ garden case study

-The sizes of the paving was quite small to make the space look larger, and the different sizes works well with the modern cottage garden style that we were aiming for to match the house and owner’s tastes.
+The sizes of the paving were quite small to make the space look larger, and the different sizes work well with the modern cottage garden style that we were aiming for to match the house and owner’s tastes.
 The same paving is also used in the raised patio at the far end of the garden.